 So it’s over.
-Two days that are now part of LGBT history.
+Two days that are now part of LGBTQ history.
 Two back-to-back arguments at the United States Supreme Court, with most of the country paying attention—hearing about our lives, our relationships, and how discriminatory government policies and voter initiatives mark us as inferior, unequal, and vulnerable.
 In today’s case, the issue was section 3 of the Defense of Marriage Act (DOMA), which withholds federal protection and recognition from same-sex spouses.
 Once again, the Justices were not only engaged, but talked about us in terms we have rarely heard in these hallowed halls.

 My good friend and terrific legal scholar Nan Hunter has written up her analysishere.
 I won’t rehash all the details of the argument.
 Nan and other folks on many other sites, including the fabulous SCOTUSblog, do a great job of that.
 But today, even more than yesterday, I was struck by the general respect the Justices displayed for us and our relationships.